CharlyMartin/portfolio/src/data/bio/short.md

 #   - ab testing
 ---

-I have **7 years or experience** working with entrepreneurs, startups and SMBs.
+I have more than **7 years or experience** working with entrepreneurs and startups.
 I specialise in **frontend development**, with a solid understanding of backend concepts, some crypto knowledge and UI/UX design capabilities.